 Although it is often difficult for parents of children under the age of five to accept, doctors now know it is possible for very young children to suffer from depression.
-Oftentimes children who are depressed are thought to be shy, distant, lazy, stubborn or defiant.
+Oftentimes, children who are depressed are thought to be shy, distant, lazy, stubborn, or defiant.
 Every child has a bad day and is sad or tearful.
 Depression is far more than a bad day.
-It is a prolonged sadness in which a child cannot be coaxed out.
+It is a prolonged sadness from which a child cannot be coaxed out.

 Risk factors for childhood depression:

 - Children are 50% more likely to suffer from depression if they have a parent who suffers from depression.

 - Children who experience early childhood trauma such as abuse, neglect, loss of a parent, war/violence, and catastrophic natural disasters.

 - Excess punishment and criticism with too little reward or praise.

 - Failure to establish solid emotional bonds in infancy because of rejection or neglect.

 - Children who have attention deficit or conduct disorders.

 Signs of depression: